 1. Can I eat pink lamb while pregnant?

-No. Consuming raw, pink, or bloody meat can infect you with toxoplasmosis, a tiny parasite that resides in meat and can be harmful to both mother and baby (7).
+No, consuming raw, pink, or bloody meat can infect you with toxoplasmosis, a tiny parasite that resides in meat and can be harmful to both mother and baby (9).

 2. Can I eat lamb fry when pregnant?

-Yes.
-It is safe to have any meat cooked thoroughly during pregnancy (7).
+Yes, it is safe to have any meat cooked thoroughly during pregnancy (8).
+However, consider opting for Mongolian boiled lamb.

 3. Can I eat medium lamb when pregnant?

-Lamb contains protein required for fetal development, iron for hemoglobin synthesis, and several other nutrients for other health benefits.
-However, safety concerns may make you doubt if you can eat lamb while pregnant or not.
+Lamb contains protein required for fetal development, iron for hemoglobin synthesis, and other nutrients for other health benefits.
+However, safety concerns may make you doubt whether you can eat lamb while pregnant.
 Eating lamb in moderate amounts is safe during pregnancy.
 However, consuming lamb in excess may increase your blood pressure or blood lipid levels.
-To avoid any discomfort after eating lamb, ensure the meat is thoroughly cooked.
-If you have any questions regarding its safety, it is best to consult a doctor.
+Remember, it is crucial to have a balanced diet for optimum maternal health.
+You may feel a craving to have different types of foods during this time.
+However, you should take appropriate prenatal care and consult your doctor to avoid the negative impacts of food on fetal health.

 - Michigan lamb is an excellent source of protein, zinc, selenium and B vitamins.